chriscalo/atomic-design-vue/README.md

 # atomic-scss-vue

-An SCSS design system inspired by Tailwind.
+An SCSS design system inspired by Tailwind, integrated into the Vue starter app.

 ## Design Tokens